Fysh-Fyve/fysh/docs/PDD/md/02-concept-of-operation.md

 \tpl{Have at most 3 paragraphs per user story, preferably one}

+Only until 2020 did the ECE department teach about ARM ISA in the assembly language/computer architecture course (ECE 212).
+Before that, we had to learn about the 68k ISA, which did not change for over 30 years.

 ## Use Cases

 \tpl{Use UML diagrams and some annotation to present use cases.
 See this